LSST: from Science Drivers to Reference Design and Anticipated Data Products: SUMMARY AND CONCLUSIONS

-In September 2007, LSST passed the NSF Conceptual Design Review for construction, which puts it on track for the Preliminary Design Review around the end of 2008.
-The casting of the primary/tertiary mirror is in progress\footnote{Please see http://www.lsst.org/News/highfire\_event.shtml} and it reached a peak temperature of approximately 1165 $^\circ C$ on March 29$^{\rm th}$, 2008.
-The LSST design and development phase will continue for another 3 years under NSF support along with in-kind contributions and private gifts.
-It is proposed that the U.S. Department of Energy support the cost of constructing the camera.
+The construction cost of LSST is being borne by the US National Science Foundation, the Department of Energy, generous contributions from several private foundations and institutions, and the member institutions of the LSST Corporation.
+The LSST budget includes a significant Education and Public Outreach program (\S~\ref{Sec:impact}).
+The U.S.\ Department of Energy is supporting the cost of constructing the camera.
 LSST has high visibility in the high-energy physics community, both at universities and government laboratories.
-The project is scheduled to have first light in 2014 and the beginning of survey operations in 2015.
+The telescope will see first light with a commissioning camera in late 2019, and the project is scheduled to begin regular survey operations by 2022.

 The LSST survey will open a movie-like window on objects that change brightness, or move, on timescales ranging from 10 seconds to 10 years.
-The survey will have a data rate of about 30 TB/night (more than one complete Sloan Digital Sky Survey per night), and will collect over 60 PB of raw data over its lifetime, resulting in an incredibly rich and extensive public archive that will be a treasure trove for breakthroughs in many areas of astronomy and physics.
-About 10 billion galaxies and a similar number of stars will be detected -- {\it for the first time in history, the number of cataloged celestial objects will exceed the number of living people!} About a thousand observations of each position across half of the Celestial Sphere will represent the greatest movie of all time: assuming HDTV resolution (2.1 Mpix/frame) with 30 frames per second, and 270 color images per position (e.g., the $ugr$ and $izy$ color-composites, c.f.
-Table 1), it would take about eleven uninterrupted months to view this color movie (equivalent to about 4,000 feature films).
+The survey will have a raw data rate of about 15 TB per night (about the same as one complete Sloan Digital Sky Survey per night), and will collect about 60 PB of data over its lifetime, resulting in an incredibly rich and extensive public archive that will be a treasure trove for breakthroughs in many areas of astronomy and physics.
+About 20 billion galaxies and a similar number of stars will be detected -- for the first time in history, the number of cataloged celestial objects will exceed the number of living people!
+About a thousand observations of each position across half of the Celestial Sphere will represent the greatest movie of all time.

-The cost estimate for LSST is \$389M for construction and \$37M per year for operations (in 2006 U.S. dollars).
-LSST will be much more efficient than the current state-of-the-art massive optical survey, the SDSS.
-For example, for each \$100 spent, the SDSS obtained single-epoch $ugriz$ photometry for $\sim$200 sources and a spectrum for a single source.
-In contrast, for \$100 LSST will obtain $ugrizy$ photometry for more than 2,000 sources (to a limit 5 magnitudes deeper than SDSS) and a 1000-point light curve for $\sim$200 sources.
-Compared to the SDSS, LSST will produce about 2,000 times larger data volume with an increase in total cost of less than a factor of ten.